 - Recalling your conversation with a coworker to be sure you didn’t say anything inappropriate

 - Analyzing a question, philosophical, or existential topic in your mind in an attempt to find answers or understanding.
 This often lasts for a sustained period of time.

 - Thinking about if others perceive shapes and colors the same way you do to figure out if there’s something off about your experience

 - Repeating or rehearsing things that actively make you feel less anxious (this is a way of giving yourself reassurance)

 - Running through a list of facts about yourself in your mind that show you that you’re a good person who won’t harm others

 - Recounting the times your dating partner has treated you kindly to feel certain that your relationship is right

 - Keeping something in your mind on purpose to prevent a bad outcome from coming true, or controlling a scary risk

 - Continually playing a song with encouraging lyrics in your mind so nothing bad happens to your loved ones

 When dealing with OCD, it’s important to acknowledge that rumination is actually a behavior, even though it happens in your mind and may also be automatic or habitual.
-Simply having a thought is different from actively focusing on it or turning your attention toward it, or keeping your attention on it – this is what makes rumination a behavior.
+Simply having a thought is different from actively focusing on it, turning your attention toward it, or keeping your attention on it.
+These latter actions are what make rumination a behavior.
 When working with a ERP therapist, you and your therapist will discuss rumination as a behavior.
 Then you can make a plan to practice interrupting and resisting it, as you would for any other compulsion.